 Spike Jonze sat down to discuss the difficult task of bringing Where the Wild Things Are from the page to the screen.

 film is certainly his most ambitious.
 Watching the filmmaker speak about his masterwork, the excitement he emits is that of a young boy.
 Considering Where the Wild Things Are centers

-Spike Jonze: I didn’t…I didn’t have any thoughts.
+SheKnows: What would you like parents to take away from the Where the Wild Things Are experience?Spike Jonze: I didn’t…I didn’t have any thoughts.
 What did you take out of it?

 SheKnows: That parents should listen to their children.
 That parents should allow their children to feed their imagination…

 conversation — that a parent may be able to talk to their kid in a different way.
 To ask their kid what they think.
 I think, not like worried about how they’re going to turn out.
 Worry about

 SheKnows: Spike, there are numerous challenges when you set out to make a film based on a book.
 Then, there are the difficulties in bringing a beloved children’s book to

 an adult.
 Your sense, your ability to feel lonely or to have longing or confused or angry, those are just emotions as deep.
 We don’t feel things more as we get older; we just have an

-Spike Jonze: I don’t think this is a dark movie.
+SheKnows: What about some who may say it’s a dark film.
+It is PG, parents do need to know that.Spike Jonze: I don’t think this is a dark movie.
 It has moments that are intense for sure.

 SheKnows: What were your goals in the segment at the beginning of the film set in reality with Catherine Keener and Max Records, before Max heads off to the Wild Things.

-Up next…Spike talks about how to effectively bring a children’s film to life -- tell it from their point of view!
+Up next…Spike talks about how to effectively bring a children’s film to life — tell it from their point of view!